 \subsection{LPTMs for Other Network Tasks}

-At the current stage, LPTMs are still primarily used for understanding user intent \cite{LLM2024NO_VQR,D2SAC2025LLMasUserFeature,LAMeTA2025,ToolAided2025FL}, designing and selecting customized network modules \cite{LLMind2024,LLMsubtask2025hotnets}, generating network algorithm code \cite{LLMGraphOperation2023NetworkManage,NADA2024HotNets,fpga2024llm}, and processing network data \cite{Ottor2023}.
+At the current stage, LPTMs are still primarily used for understanding user intent \cite{LLM2024NO_VQR,D2SAC2025LLMasUserFeature,LAMeTA2025,ToolAided2025FL}, designing and selecting customized network modules \cite{LLMind2024,LLMsubtask2025hotnets}, generating network algorithm code {\cite{LLMOptiRA2025}},\cite{LLMGraphOperation2023NetworkManage,NADA2024HotNets}, and processing network data \cite{Ottor2023}.

-For user intent understanding, early work such as \cite{LLM2024NO_VQR} proposes a shift from system-centric to user-centric paradigms.
+For user intent understanding, early work such as \cite{LLM2024NO_VQR} proposes shifting from a system-centric to a user-centric paradigm.
 They build a pipeline of agents based on LLaMA-3B \cite{LLaMA} to extract user intent and construct corresponding problem instances, which are then passed to external optimization solvers. \cite{D2SAC2025LLMasUserFeature} focuses on the distributed deployment of diffusion model-based image generation services.
-In this setting, LPTMs are used to construct cloned agents reflecting users’ personalized features, and the simulated feedback provided by these agents is leveraged to schedule the denoising process of the cloud-based diffusion models.
+In this setting, LPTMs are used to construct cloned agents that reflect users’ personalized features, and the simulated feedback from these agents is leveraged to schedule the denoising process of cloud-based diffusion models.
 LAMeTA \cite{LAMeTA2025} aims to enable intent-driven agentic networks.
 It distills a general-purpose LPTM into multiple edge-level LPTMs, each functioning as an agent within an agent graph.
 The core innovation lies in defining four theoretical metrics from the AI domain, including capability, information loss, latency, and error probability, to quantify service QoS requirements as 4-dimensional scalar vectors.
 These vectors are then used by an external DRL algorithm to plan the execution trajectory for each service request.
 T-ELLM \cite{ToolAided2025FL} addresses challenges in federated learning caused by dynamically evolving network conditions.
-Based on natural language descriptions of service requirements, a fine-tuned LLM responds in text form with device selection results.
-External numerical solvers are then employed to carry out resource allocation.
+Based on natural-language descriptions of service requirements, a fine-tuned LLM generates text responses with device selection results.
+External numerical solvers are then used to perform resource allocation.